woohoolabs/yin/README.md

 - Provides Documents and Transformers to fetch resources
 - Provides Hydrators to create and update resources
 - [Additional middlewares](https://github.com/woohoolabs/yin-middlewares) for the easier kickstart and debugging

+## Why Yin?

+#### Complete JSON API Framework

+Woohoo Labs.
+Yin is a framework-agnostic library which supports the full JSON API specification: it provides various capabilities for content negotiation, error handling, pagination, fetch, creation, update, deletion of resources.
+Although Yin consists of many loosely coupled packages and classes which can also be used separately, but the framework is the most powerful when it is used in its entirety.

+#### Efficiency

+We designed the transformation processes so that attributes and relationships are transformed only and if only they are requested.
+This feature is extremely advantageous when there are a lot of resources to transform or a rarely required transformation is very expensive.

+#### Supplementary Middlewares

+[There are some additional middlewares](https://github.com/woohoolabs/yin-middlewares) for Woohoo Labs.
+Yin you might find
+useful: they can facilitate various tasks like error handling (via transformation of exceptions into JSON API error messages), dispatching JSON API-aware controllers or debugging (via synthax checking and validation of requests and responses).

 ## Install